aionnetwork/aion-docs/kernel/api/contract.md

 # Contract

 This section will illustrate the API calls for querying the following information:

-* available compilers
+- Available compilers
-* current energy price
+- Current energy price
-* energy estimate
+- Energy estimate
-* contract code
+- Contract code
-* contract storage
+- Contract storage

 and performing the following actions:

-* compile Solidity code
+- Compile Solidity code
-* deploy a contract
+- Deploy a contract
-* execute a contract function
+- Execute a contract function
-* call a contract function
+- Call a contract function

 The final subsection contains code illustrating all of the above interactions.
 [block:api-header]